 Any historical data you can share is vital.
 Forecasts are useful, but don’t get too bogged down with these – most investors know they’re just guesstimates.
 Nevertheless, think carefully about the assumptions underlying your figures.

 Obvious point, but make sure you have a USP.
 If you haven’t done your market research to prove there’s interest, you need to, and you need to demonstrate it.

 H – HMRC

 Know your stuff when it comes to tax breaks for investors.
-Most investors are heavily incentivized by the (S)EIS schemes.
+In the UK, most investors are heavily incentivized by the (S)EIS schemes.
 There’s lots of advice on HMRC’s website.

 I – Industry context